MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

   - You must have Read permissions to the file share.

 In Windows Server 2012, the Access Denied Assistance functionality adds the Authenticated Users group to the local WinRMRemoteWMIUsers\_\_ group.
-Therefore, when the Access Denied Assistance functionality is enabled, all authenticated users who have Read permissions to the file share can view the file share permissions.
+When the Access Denied Assistance functionality is enabled, all authenticated users who have Read permissions to the file share can view the file share permissions.

 > [!NOTE]
 > The WinRMRemoteWMIUsers\_\_ group allows running Windows PowerShell commands remotely.
 In contrast, you typically use the [Remote Management Users](#remote-management-users) group to allow users to manage servers by using the Server Manager console.